 Teresa Corbin: We've actually now got a panel headed up by Alan Kirkland, the CEO of Choice, so I will hand it over to him and invite the panel to come up.

-Alan Kirkland: We have another video to play in the background from The Checkout, which is entirely appropriate, because it is an initiative of the ABC and Choice.
+(TC): We have another video to play in the background from The Checkout, which is entirely appropriate, because it is an initiative of the ABC and Choice.
 Isn't The Checkout fantastic?
 Isn't it your favourite program?!
 Nothing to do with the clip you are about to see!

 (VIDEO SHOWN)